-Watson Pharmaceuticals Inc. (WPI), the second-biggest U.S. seller of generic drugs, hired Mark W. Durand from rival generic-drug maker Teva Pharmaceutical Industries Ltd. (TEVA) as chief financial officer.
+Watson Pharmaceuticals Inc. (WPI:US), the second-biggest U.S. seller of generic drugs, hired Mark W. Durand from rival generic-drug maker Teva Pharmaceutical Industries Ltd. (TEVA) as chief financial officer.

 Durand, 48, was North American finance chief for Petah Tikva, Israel-based Teva, the world's biggest maker of generic medicines, Watson said today in a statement.
 He succeeds Charles P. Slacik, who left Watson for Beckman Coulter Inc., a maker of medical diagnostic tests, in October 2006.